steviegt6/steviegt6/README.md

 ---

-I'm a programmer and game modder who enjoys reverse-engineering and other nerdy stuff like that.
+I'm a programmer and game modder who enjoys reverse-engineering and other nerdy things like that.
 I'm known in the Terraria modding community and somewhat exist in the Minecraft modding community.
 I develop and maintain my own projects as well as several mods for Terraria.

 I'm versed in many languages and technologies, take a look at my profile if you want to know which.